sebastianbergmann/phpunit-documentation-english/src/annotations.rst

 :numref:`appendixes.annotations.covers.tables.annotations` shows
 the syntax of the ``@covers`` annotation.
 The section :ref:`code-coverage-analysis.specifying-covered-parts`
-provides a longer example for using the annotation.
+provides longer examples for using the annotation.

 .. rst-class:: table
 .. list-table:: Annotations for specifying which methods are covered by a test